erikhparkinson/YRoots/README.md

 # Running
 Download the codebase as a zip file, then open a command line and in the main folder run `make`.
 This will create the executable `yroots-solver`.
-Yroots can be run from the command line as `./yroots <input file>`.
+YRoots can be run from the command line as `./yroots <input file>`.
 If no input file is given `input.txt` is assumed.

 # File Input